NashFP/Dojo-Fractal-Forest/README.md

-Dojo-Fractal-Forest
+Fractal Forest Dojo
 ===================

-Forked from Mathias Brandewinder's Fractal Forest Dojo.
+Forked from Mathias Brandewinder's F# Fractal Forest Dojo.
 Contribute your solution by adding a folder named {your twitter handle}+{your language} such as:

 ````
 /bryan_hunter+fsharp/tree1.fsx